 Solved problem 4-20-how to find design compressive strength?

-A Solved problem 4-20-how to find design compressive strength?
+A Solved problem 4.2-how do we find design compressive strength?

-Now for the solved problem 4-20 from Prof. Sequi’s book, for a w section W14x 74 of A992, the length of the column is 20 ft and pinned from both sides, compute the design compressive strength for LRFD and ASD.
+Now, for the solved problem 4-2 from Prof. Sequi’s book, for a w section W14x 74 of A992, the column is 20 ft long and pinned from both sides.
+Compute the design compressive strength for LRFD and ASD.
+This solved problem is included in the fifth and sixth versions of the book.

-This is an analysis for a given column of A W14x74 of A992, L=20′, and k=1, pinned-pinned, it is required to get the design compressive strength, for both LRFD and ASD for design parameters.
-Analysis problems are different from design problems, in analysis problems you are dealing with a given section for which you can’t change.
+This is an analysis for a given column of A W14x74 of A992, L=20′, and k=1, pinned-pinned.
+It is required to get the design compressive strength for both LRFD and ASD design parameters.
+Analysis problems are different from design problems.
+In analysis problems, you are dealing with a given section for which you can’t change.

 Check whether the column is long or short.